th2-net/th2-json-stream-provider-py/README.md

 ### 0.0.5

 * added `/file` request for loading content of single jsonl file
-* changed `replacePathServerToLocal` to return empty string in case of not starting with `./notebooks` or `./results`

-#### Frontend changes
+* removed ability to get any file from machine via `/file` REST APIs
+* update local run with jupyter-notebook:
+  * updated th2-rpt-viewer:
     * added option to change default view type of result group
     * added display of #display-table field in Table view type
     * added option to view last N results of Notebook
     * added validation of Notebook's parameters
     * fixed clearing of Notebook's parameters on run
     * increased width of parameters' inputs

 ### 0.0.4